calaldees/teacherEducation/teacherEducation/_sessions.md

             * #1/d-HighExp-LearnHow-engage_parents
             * #8/i-Wider-LearnHow-carers_engage_parents
         * Consider contemporary/emerging careers
+        * Task: refer to NCCE Computing Quality Framework sections on careers, could you include something in lessons that link to careers

 * TODO: OneNote
     * What are the contextual factors used to support pupil engagement and success in the subject?